High-Probability Convergence Guarantees of Decentralized SGD: Main Results

 \subsection{Preliminaries}

 In this subsection we outline the assumptions used in our work.
 For any $T \geq 1$, let $\{\xi^t_i \}_{t \in [T]}$ be the random samples observed by user $i \in [n]$ up to time $T$ and denote by $\FT$ the natural filtration with respect to the sequence of user models up to time $T$, i.e., $\FT \coloneqq \sigma\lp \lcb \{x^1_i\}_{i \in [n]},\ldots,\{x_i^T\}_{i \in [n]} \rcb \rp$.
-For ease of notation, let $\zit \coloneqq \nabla \ell(\xit;\xi_i^t) - \nabla f_i(\xit)$ and $W \in \R^{n\times n}$, where $[W]_{i,j} \coloneqq w_{ij}$, denote the stochastic noise and the network communication matrix, respectively.\\
+For ease of notation, let $\zit \coloneqq \nabla \ell(\xit;\xi_i^t) - \nabla f_i(\xit)$ and $W \in \R^{n\times n}$, where $[W]_{i,j} \coloneqq w_{ij}$, denote the stochastic noise and the network communication matrix, respectively.

-\textbf{(A1)} The network communication matrix $W \in \R^{n \times n}$ is primitive and doubly stochastic. \\
+\textbf{(A1)} The network communication matrix $W \in \R^{n \times n}$ is primitive and doubly stochastic.

-Assumption \textbf{(A1)} is satisfied by connected undirected graphs, as well as a class of strongly-connected directed graphs with doubly stochastic weights, e.g., \cite{ran-vr}.
-Moreover, it can be shown that \textbf{(A1)} implies that the second largest singular value of $W$, denoted by $\lambda$, satisfies $\lambda \in [0,1)$, see \cite{Horn_Johnson_2012}. \\
+Assumption \textbf{(A1)} is satisfied by connected undirected graphs, as well as a class of strongly-connected directed graphs with doubly stochastic weights, e.g., \cite{ran-vr}.\footnote{Our work can be readily extended to the setting of time-varying networks, see Appendix \ref{sup:time-var-net} for a detailed discussion.} Let $\lambda \coloneqq \|W - J\|$ denote the network connectivity parameter, where $J \coloneqq \frac{1}{n}\mathbf{1}_n\mathbf{1}_n^\top \in \R^{n \times n}$ is the ideal communication matrix.
+It can be shown that \textbf{(A1)} implies $\lambda \in [0,1)$, see, e.g., \cite{Horn_Johnson_2012}.

-\textbf{(A2)} The global cost $f$ is bounded from below, i.e., $f^\star \coloneqq \inf_{x \in \R^d}f(x) > -\infty$.\\
+\textbf{(A2)} The global cost $f$ is bounded from below, i.e., $f^\star \coloneqq \inf_{x \in \R^d}f(x) > -\infty$.

-\textbf{(A3)} Each local cost $f_i$ has $L$-Lipschitz gradients, i.e., $\|\nabla f_i(x) - \nabla f_i(y)\| \leq L\|x - y\|$, for any $x, y\in \R^d$.\\
+\textbf{(A3)} Each local cost $f_i$ has $L$-Lipschitz gradients, i.e., $\|\nabla f_i(x) - \nabla f_i(y)\| \leq L\|x - y\|$, for any $x, y\in \R^d$.